 Paws for Tales our Reading to Dogs program, helps children who have a difficult time reading out loud become more confident and self-assured readers.
 Only the most social, engaging animals and their companions become Pet Assisted Therapy teams at PHS/SPCA.
-Click here for our Paws for Tales schedule.
+Paws for Tales is now being offered virtually at San Mateo Main library and Redwood City libraries.

 If you’re interested in joining our therapy program please contact Marivic Dizon, PhD at 650-340-7022 ext.
 357 or at MDizon@PHS-SPCA.org.